gaphor/gaphas/docs/diagram.rst

    Objects placed on a Canvas.
 Items can draw themselves, but not act on user events :doc:`api/solver`
    A constraint solver.
 Nice to have when you want to connect items together in a generic way.
-:doc:`api/view`
-   Base class that renders content (`paint()`).
-The view is responsible for the calculation of bounding boxes.
-This information is stored in a quadtree_ data structure for fast access.
 :doc:`api/gtkview`
    A view to be used in GTK+ applications.
 This view class is interactive.
 Interaction with users is handled by Tools.
 :doc:`api/painters`